canonical/snapcraft/docs/your-first-snap.md

         plugin: copy
         files:
           webcam-webui: bin/webcam-webui

-    snappy-metadata: meta
+Copy a png icon of your choice into your current directory:

+    $ cp /usr/share/icons/hicolor/256x256/apps/unity-datetime-panel.png ./icon.png

-And tell Snapcraft to actually make the snap package:
+and tell Snapcraft to actually make the snap package:

     $ snapcraft assemble